Imtiazsalaf-01/CHAT-WITH-YOUR-DOCUMENTS/README.md

-# RagBase - Private Chat with Your Documents
+# RagBase - CHAT WITH YOUR DOCUMENTS

 > Completely local RAG with chat UI